code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

         builder.ConfigureTestServices(services =>
         {
-            // add stub classes
+            //Add stub classes
             services.AddScoped<ISocialLinkParser, StubSocialLinkParser>();

-            // configure logging
+            //Configure logging
             services.AddLogging(builder => builder.ClearProviders().AddConsole().AddDebug());
         });
     }
 }
 ```

-You can find the source code used for this article [on my GitHub](https://github.com/code4it-dev/IntegrationTestsExamples); feel free to downwload it and toy with it!
+You can find the source code used for this article [on my GitHub](https://github.com/code4it-dev/IntegrationTestsExamples); feel free to download it and toy with it!

 ## Further readings